alexvoss/mkdocs-material-fork/docs/insiders/index.md

 # Insiders

+If you want to get the best out of Material for MkDocs, Insiders is what you're looking for – it's an exclusive version of Material for MkDocs that offers additional features and enhancements.
+By becoming a sponsor, you get early access

 Material for MkDocs Insiders offers an enhanced experience with early access to exclusive features that aren't available in the community edition.
 Become a sponsor and make use of these features directly!